TykTechnologies/tyk-operator/README.md

 <p>
 <a href="https://github.com/TykTechnologies/tyk" target="_blank">
-Tyk Gateway</a> is a modern, ultra-performant, purpose-built, open source API Gateway.
+Tyk Gateway</a> is a modern, ultra-performant, purpose-built, and open source API Gateway.
 </p>
 <p>
 Tyk Operator brings Full Lifecycle API Management capabilities to Kubernetes.
-Configure Ingress, APIs, Security Policies, Authentication, Authorization, Mediation and more - all using GitOps best practices with Custom Resources and Kubernetes-native primitives.
+You can configure Ingress, APIs, Security Policies, Authentication, Authorization, Mediation by using GitOps best practices with Custom Resources and Kubernetes-native primitives.
 </p>
 <p align="center">